-Each Ursofalk capsule contains 250 mg of ursodeoxycholic acid.
-These capsules also contain maize starch, colloidal anhydrous silica, magnesium stearate, gelatin, titanium dioxide, sodium lauryl sulfate and purified water.
+Each Ursofalk Capsule contains 250 mg of ursodeoxycholic acid.
+These capsules also contain maize starch, colloidal anhydrous silica, magnesium stearate, gelatin, titanium dioxide and sodium lauryl sulfate.

-Each 5 mL of the Ursofalk suspension contains 250 mg of ursodeoxycholic acid.
-The suspension also contains benzoic acid, purified water, xylitol, glycerol, microcrystalline cellulose, carmellose sodium, propylene glycol, sodium citrate, sodium cyclamate, anhydrous citric acid, sodium chloride and 87017 lemon flavour.
+Each 5 mL of the Ursofalk Suspension contains 250 mg of ursodeoxycholic acid.
+The suspension also contains benzoic acid, purified water, xylitol, glycerol, Avicel RC-591, propylene glycol, sodium citrate dihydrate, sodium cyclamate, citric acid, sodium chloride and 87017 lemon flavour.

 Ursofalk is distributed by: